Crockpot Seafood Chowder (That Actually Tastes Like You Spent All Day on It)

 - Mix in garlic, salt, pepper and butter

-- Add shrimp, clams, corn, potatoes, celery and carrots
+- Add corn, potatoes, celery and carrots

 Yum!
 This looks delicious!
 I love adding wine to my stews, chowders and I always use wine in my tomato sauce.
 It’s a great way to add flavor or sweetness without using sugar.
 Love this recipe!